gradle/gradle/design-docs/ide-integration.md

 - `JavaRuntimeEnvironment` should expose
     - `JavaVersion getJavaVersion()` - the version of the JRE
     - `File getHomeDirectory()` - the directory of the JRE in use
-- Add `JavaLanguageLevel getTargetLanguageLevel()` to `JavaSourceSettings to expose the java target combatibility level.
+- Add `JavaLanguageLevel getTargetLanguageLevel()` to `EclipseJavaSourceSettings` to expose the java target combatibility level.
 - Update `DefaultJavaSourceSettings` to expose JRE and target language level information based on current JVM in use
 - Update `EclipseModelBuilder` to set values for the target language level and target runtime
-    - return `null` if the project doesn't apply the `java-base` plug-in.
-    - otherwise `JavaSourceSettings.getTargetLanguageLevel()` returns the value of `eclipse.jdt.targetCompatibility`.
+    - `EclipseJavaSourceSettings.getTargetLanguageLevel()` returns the value of `eclipse.jdt.targetCompatibility` when `java-base` project is applied.
 - Update `.classpath` and `.settings/...` generation, so that tooling model and generated files are consistent.

 #### Test coverage